forestgrape/coronavirus/diagnosis_and_viral_load.md

 Saliva +    |  4    |    0  | 4
 saliva -    |  1    | 1758  | 1759
 Total       |  5    | 1758  | 1763

+##### Discussion
+* "Both nasopharyngeal and saliva specimens had high sensitivity and specificity.
+Self- collected saliva is a valuable specimen to detect SARS-CoV-2 in mass screening of asymptomatic persons."
+* "Our study suggests that RT-LAMP may be a useful alternative to RT-PCR for the diagnosis of SARS- CoV-2, especially where diagnosis is required at the point of sample collection."